atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 truth, is a very honest Sellow, and a Sincere friend; -- -- whenever I am soolisli enough to harbour any suspicions about likn, I do not do hiui justice.
 I am not at ail right -- -- Where was I? -- -- -- He
-told me, t’other day, that he had found a moment to attempt the vindication of my conduct once more, and that the dear creature replied, “Your friend, lord Woburn, Sir, had no reason to imagine, that I Should suster the Sreedoms he was pleased to take, because he well knew I had always discovered a particular dislike to them.”
+told me, t’other day, that he had found a moment to attempt the vindication of my conduct once more, and that the dear creature replied, "Your friend, lord Woburn, Sir, had no reason to imagine, that I Should suster the Sreedoms he was pleased to take, because he well knew I had always discovered a particular dislike to them."
 I will open my heart to her upon paper. -- -- She Shall See my whole soul — though I can Say nothing, to